 - Since Vista, Windows seems to use a new, more complex, boot system, which records particulars about the volumes in a special Registry file (inside "\Boot\BCD", on the active partition).
 And if the volume is even encrypted, then there'll be another small (100MB) partition that becomes the active partition, containing a small NTFS volume with just the BCD file and a few other items.
 This will be used to boot (and decrypt) the main C: volume then.
 That means that the BCD file can also refer to another volume that's becoming the actual startup volume.
 As the BCD contents become rather complex, the best way to get them updated when a bootable Windows volume is moved to a new disk is to start up from the Windows Installer DVD, press Shift-F10 as soon as the first dialog appears.
 This will open a command interface window, in which one can use the "bcdboot" command to update the BCD file to make the system bootable again (e.g. enter: "

-\Windows\System32\bcdboot c:\Windows".
+\Windows\System32\bcdboot c:\Windows /s c:".
 Before this happens, Windows can't boot and will show messages such as "BOOTMGR is missing" or the error code 0xc000000e.
+I found that I also needed to update the boot code in block 0 sometimes, with the command "

 - More information can be found at superuser.com where I posted the question What needs updating when moving a bootable Windows 7 (or Vista) partition?.